andrelevi/AssetPreprocessor/README.md

 <img src="/README/asset-path-regex-strings.png?raw" width="500">

 ## Platform Regex Strings
+The platform regex strings should be perfect matches to the platform strings as much as possible.

 Example platform regex strings:
 * `Android`
 * `iOS`
 * `Standalone` (for OSX, Windows and Linuix standalone builds)
+* `StandaloneOSX` (a more accurate platform string for OSX)

 If unsure of the string for your current platform, try logging `EditorUserBuildSettings.activeBuildTarget.ToString()`.